Kane and Abel (novel)

 Kane and Abel is a 1979 novel by British author Jeffrey Archer.

 Released in the United Kingdom in 1979 and in the United States in February 1980, the book was an international success, selling over one million copies in its first week.
-It reached No. 1 on the New York Times best-seller list.
+It reached No. 1 on the New York Times Best Seller list.
 By 2009, it had sold an estimated 34 million copies worldwide.

 A sequel, The Prodigal Daughter, was released in 1982 and features Abel's daughter Florentyna as the protagonist.

 In 2003, Kane and Abel was listed at number 96 on the BBC's survey The Big Read.
 Kane & Abel is among the top 100 best-selling books in the world, with a similar number of copies sold as To Kill a Mockingbird and Gone with the Wind.

 Plot summary

 The book tells the stories of two men born worlds apart.
-They have nothing in common except the same date of birth (18 April 1906) and a zeal to succeed in life.
-William Lowell Kane is a wealthy and powerful elite class while Abel Rosnovski (originally named Władek Koskiewicz) is a Pole who was born in a situation of great poverty and eventually migrated to the United States.
+They have nothing in common except the same date of birth (18 April 1906) the day of the San Francisco Earthquake and a zeal to succeed in life.
+William Lowell Kane is the wealthy and powerful, Ivy League-educated heir to an old Boston Brahmin family, while Abel Rosnovski (originally named Władek Koskiewicz) is a Pole who was born into great poverty and eventually migrated to the United States.

-William follows the steps of his father, Richard Kane, to become a successful banker.
+William follows in the footsteps of his father, Richard Kane, to become a successful banker.
 When William was still a child, Richard dies in the Titanic disaster, leaving William fatherless and heir to the Kane & Cabot bank.
-William displays extraordinary discipline and intelligence as a young man at St. Paul's School and later at Harvard.
-His mother, Anne, marries Henry Osborne, who turns out to be interested in gambling and women (One of the godparents of William).
+William displays extraordinary discipline and intelligence as a young man at St. Paul's School and later at Harvard University.
+His mother, Anne, marries Henry Osborne, who turns out to be a man interested in gambling and women.
 William hates Henry from the beginning and spends most of the time at Harvard and at his best friend Mathew Lester's home.
-William dreams of becoming the chairman of Lester's bank one day.
+William then dreams of becoming the chairman of Lester's bank.
 Henry spends every last penny of Kane's mother's money on the pretext of speculation.
-Anonymous notes warn Anne (who has been impregnated by Osborne, a matter which causes William some worry—until he finds out that he can toss Henry out easily without any money) about her husband whose real name is Vitorio Tossana.
-She hires a detective to find out the truth, and, in a twist, miscarries fatally from the shock—after which Kane ejects Henry from his home.
+Anonymous notes warn Anne (who has been impregnated by Osborne, a matter which causes William some worry—until he finds out that he can toss him out easily without any money) about her husband, whose real name is Vitorio Tossana.
+She hires a detective to find out the truth, and, in a twist, miscarries fatally from the shock—after which Kane ejects Osborne from his home.